nehart/MMDocs/docs/dev_css.md

 cd tmpl
 ```

-The development server can be started with the following command.
+The development server can be started via the following command.

 ```text
 docker compose run --rm mkdocs serve --config-file "mkdev.yml" --watch "mkdocs.yml" --watch "mkdev.yml" --watch "mkbase.yml" --watch "./overrides_mkdocs_material/" --watch "./overrides_pdf/"
 ```

-This will provide a test site available on `http://127.0.0.1:8000/` that can be viewed with a browser.
+This will provide a test site that can be accessed via the URL `http://127.0.0.1:8000/`.

+By default, the live-reloading feature is enabled, which means that upon the occurrence of a change in the templates, the website will reload automatically and display the updated content immediately.

-The `MMDocs` image is by default configured to utilize the `material` theme, and it is intended to exclusively use this theme.
-If you want to alter the HTML source of the `material` theme, you need to override the theme by using the `custom_dir` settings in `mkdev.yml`.
+The `MMDocs` image is configured by default to utilize the `material` theme, which is intended to be exclusively used.
+If alterations to the HTML source of the `material` theme are desired, the theme must be overridden by using the `custom_dir` settings in the `mkdev.yml` configuration file.
 This should be already in place.

 ```text
 [...]